cartalyst/alerts/usage/index.md

 #### Alert::get()

 You can retrieve all or the filtered list of alerts using the `get` method.
+Calling this method will also reset any applied filters.

 ```php
 // All alerts